 Jackson’s Oxford Journal records Scott’s achievements at Headington Horticultural, Poultry, Pigeon, Cage Bird, Rabbit, Cat, & Dog Show: in 1890 he won second prize for his fruit, and his cat was highly commended; and in 1891 he won second prize for three plants.

 The new Vicar worked hard for Headington.
 Right away in 1889 he was in correspondence with the Local Board, promising that he would “never rest until some solution is found to the all-important problem of ‘How to drain and pave New Headington’.”

 The 1891 census shows John and Margaret Scott living in St Andrew’s House with their four children (aged 1, 3, 4, and 5) and two nurses and a cook.

-In the middle of 1891 John Holford Scott changed his surname by deed poll to Scott-Tucker (presumably related to the fact that his wife’s maiden name was Tucker).
+In the middle of 1891 John Holford Scott changed his surname by deed poll to Scott-Tucker (presumably connected to the fact that his first wife’s maiden name was Tucker), and his children also took this surname.
 The following year, his father died.

 In 1892 Scott-Tucker was instrumental in founding the Headington Young Women’s Social Union, and the Headington branch of the Church of England Temperance Society grew greatly in strength during his incumbency.